HackYourFutureBelgium/student-handbook/01-course-overview.md

 ---

-## Teachers
+## Coaches

-HackYourFuture is only possible because of our amazing team of teachers.Our teachers are medior and senior software developers working at small and big companies.
-They usually have very busy jobs and they sacrifice their limited free time to ​help you​ to become a developer.
+HackYourFuture is only possible because of our amazing team of volunteer coaches.
+Our coaches are medior and senior software developers working at small and big companies.
+They usually have very busy jobs and still want to spend their limited free time ​helping you​ to become a developer.
+Why?

-_Respect their time.
-Value their time.
-Give them energy and motivate them._
+_Value their time.
+Give them energy and make them proud._

 [TOP](#course-overview)